opendatanz/nzgoal-se/markdown/gn2/03_documenting-your-code.md

 ### Writing style guide

-To keep your documentation easy to use and consistent the use of a writing guide is a good idea.
+To keep your documentation easy to use and consistent, the use of a writing guide is a good idea.
 Your agency may already have its own set of writing guides in which case you might use this.
 Alternatively you could look to reuse the [Govt.nz writing style guide](https://www.govt.nz/about/our-style-guide/) as it is a good example of ensuring writing is accessable and in plain English while allowing the use of technical terms which are unavoidable in software documention.

 **Other general points for technical writing styles are:**